Braithwaite 4 miles.

 A wonderful retreat in a fabulous location!

 All first floor.
-Two bedrooms: 1 x double, 1 x family room with double & single beds.
-Bathroom with bath, shower over, basin & WC.
-Open plan living area with well-equipped kitchen, small dining area & cosy sitting area with electric fire.
+One double bedroom.
+Bathroom with bath, shower over, basin and WC.
+Open plan living area with kitchen, dining area and sitting area with electric fire.

 About the location